hyperledger-cacti/cacti/examples/cactus-common-example-server/README.md

-# `@hyperledger/cactus-cmd-socketio-server`
+# `@hyperledger/cactus-common-example-server`

-This module is responsible for providing the cactus node server using socket.io connection to validators
+This is a module for common server setup used by some sample application.
+Do not use on production.

 ## Usage samples
-- To confirm the operation of this package, please refer to the following business-logic sample application:
 	- [cactus-example-electricity-trade](../../examples/cactus-example-electricity-trade)
 	- [cactus-example-discounted-asset-trade](../../examples/cactus-example-discounted-asset-trade)